-Outdoor speakers are perfect for both parties and for other outdoor activities.
-You can use these speakers as an extension of your home entertainment system, and you can also take them with you when you have an outdoor party or other activity.
-In this article, we look at the top 10 best outdoor speakers, including features and pros/cons to help you make a decision on which speaker is best for your needs.
+Outdoor speakers are perfect for both parties and other outdoor activities.
+You can use these speakers as an extension of your home entertainment system and take them with you when you have an outdoor party or other activity.
+This article looks at the top 10 best outdoor speakers, including features and pros/cons, to help you decide which speaker is best for your needs.

 What are the best outdoor speakers for iPods?

-Our testing has shown that the best outdoor speakers are the Polks Atrium 4s, which are a set of two smaller more affordable speaker that delivers superior sound with a durable design.
-Their larger counterpart, the Polks Atrium 5s also provide superb sound for larger events and gathering, but for an even more premium price.
+Our testing has shown that the best outdoor speakers are the Polks Atrium 4s, two smaller, more affordable see speakers that deliver prior sound with a durable design.
+Their larger counterpart, the Polks Atrium 5s, also provide superb sound for larger events and gathering but for an even more premium price.
 However, the Atrium 4s are difficult to pass up regarding quality for price ratio.

 The Hyperboom gets very loud and has high-quality sound, making it one of the best speakers available.
-It also has plenty of basses that are balanced with highs and medium frequencies, which makes it better than the Marshall Tufton in terms of sound quality.
+It also has plenty of basses balanced with high and medium frequencies, which makes it better than the Marshall Tufton in terms of sound quality.
 The Sonos Move is the only portable speaker that beats the Hyperboom in terms of bass performance and vocal quality.

 The Hyperboom can withstand being sprayed by water but is not intended for getting wet.
 The Tufton only has an IPX2 rating and should not be submerged in liquids.
 However, Ultimate Ear speakers like the Boom and Megaboom can be dunked.